adamivora/vulkan-tutorial-ash/README.md

 The [Vulkan tutorial](https://vulkan-tutorial.com/) reimplemented in Rust, with some extras and an opinionated choice of underlying crates.
-Development on arm64 macOS.
+Tested on arm64 macOS and Asahi Linux.

 ## Crates
 - [ash](https://github.com/ash-rs/ash)